mrspeaker/ld44/README.md

 ![Sprite sheet](https://raw.githubusercontent.com/mrspeaker/ld44/master/res/sprites.png)

+## Jam notes

+hmm, could get something in for the jam!

+TODO:

+- make it take almost exactly 3 minutes.
+- use tree% to dictate speed / $$$
+- $ font gets bigger over time, pulses?
+- would be cool to force you to cut down last tree.
+- music starts jolly/ditty... goes darker and horrible
+- add/tweak text comments
+- "Game over" congratulations.
+- focus screen on first spread (in case moved)
+- teach camera pan/zoom?

 ## Pre LD notes
 OOOh, it's happening again.
 Not sure where this will go, but probably I'll be using: